You can study individual units for personal or professional development without having to apply for a full QUT course.

 This unit introduces the fundamentals of dance composition through exploring a range of choreographic practices.
 It focuses on understanding the tools available for composing dance and using these to develop successful choreographic outcomes.
 Through studio-based shared practice sessions, online activities, reflecting on readings and performance documentation you will begin to develop an aesthetic understanding applicable across your artistic practice.
 The unit examines movement ideas, shifting from simple to complex group configurations, and understanding how to develop a compositional methodology for a particular context.
 It offers the opportunity to develop your choreographic skills and understanding by working in collaboration with a choreographer.

-This project-based unit develops technique, artistry, communication skills, performance ability and confidence through professionally guided rehearsals, classes, presentations and workshops.
-It enables you to use, adapt and transform your skills for artistic expression in various performing domains including collaborative and interdisciplinary practice.
+This project-based unit develops technique, artistry, communication skills, performance ability and confidence through lectures, presentations, workshops, and student-led rehearsals,.
+It will enable you to use, adapt and transform your skills for artistic expression in various performing domains including collaborative and interdisciplinary practice.
 This is the first of two units introducing you to the practice of the Teaching Artist as a facilitator of dance-led experiences.
 You will apply your developed knowledge of technical skills and artistic practice in the creation of a dance work.
 These skills are best developed in specific contexts to foster adaptability in dance performance, creative process and workshop settings.

 This unit introduces you to the field of screen dance through a critical and practical engagement with the genre.
 As such, it addresses the key concerns of screen dance practice from a critical perspective, as well as developing your skills in producing and documenting dance across a range of digital platforms.
 Through mixed delivery and online learning you will develop skills associated with the conceptualisation, composition, filming and editing of movement for the camera.
 This unit is designed for those with an interest in the merging fields of dance, choreography, film and video production, shared creative practice, collaboration and the screen based presentation of dance works.
 The skills learned will be transferable across a range of different platforms and can be applied to the creation of new screen dance works as well as to documentation of performance and creative process.